-A family photo session served with lots of yellow and a hand-drawn lighthouse #Family portraits#gay family#lil kids#photography January 16 | Offbeat Editors offbeatbride All photos by Jonas Seaman.
+A family photo session served with lots of yellow and a hand-drawn lighthouse #Family portraits#gay family#lil kids#photography January 16 2013 | Offbeat Editors offbeatbride All photos by Jonas Seaman.
 Jonas Seaman is a longtime friend of the Empire — he took photos at the reception we had in October 2011 and promptly became everyone's best friend.
 I've been blogstalking him, patiently waiting for the day that he took the dive into family photography and friends: that day has come.
 If you live anywhere near Seattle, you're going to be hauling yourselves up to his door and asking to have your photos taken after seeing these snaps!
 Jonas spent some time with Chad Syme and his family on a cloudy day and made MAGIC.
 Chad is an illustrator and art director (and a bit of a Pinterest superstar), and he definitely colored this session with his style: HI, ADORABLE LADY.
 Related Post Why having your family photos shot near train tracks looks rad I'm totally digging this session from Valdosta, Georgia-based photographer Jacquelynn Buck.
 This family of four (including a mama with purple hair) definitely knew how to...
 Read more Can we talk about this sweater?
 Because it's incredible.
 Look at all the yellow!
 My eyes are so happy.
 EEE PRECIOUS ELVEN CHILD.
 The original game plan for the session was to meet at a lighthouse — when that fell through, Chad DREW the lighthouse on his wall.
 Win.
 You can bask in more glory at Jonas's website.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS I love my frying panda NEXT Singer sewing machine + cutting board = perfect bedside table Show/Hide comments [ 3 ] WOW!
 That's all I can say!
 Reply Aaah!
 Babies with glasses always get me!
 Ok, babies in general… Reply Prepared clients are a true gift for any photographer.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.